tom0334/CombiChess/README.md

   * Andscacs 0.93 (3209)

-As opponents i also used those engines, to essentially see if they can be improved with the help of two other engines similar in strength.
+As opponents i also used those engines, to see if they can be improved with the help of two other engines similar in strength.
 Later on i plan on playing against other engines as well.

 Testing was done for each engine as master, against all opponents.
 For example: Combichess with Stockfish as master/engine0 and the other two engines as engine1 and engine2, was first tested against Stockfish on its own, then against komodo and then against Andcacs.
 I did the same for the other engines as master.

-## Results(so far, still in progress):
+## Results:

 This table shows all results so far.
 The scores are all from the POV of Combichess, 33 -14 means that Combichess won 33 games, the opponent won 14 and the rest of the 100 games were draws.